Leila Deen: Activism

-Lord Mandelson Incident
+Peter Mandelson Incident

-On 6 March 2009 Deen approached Business Secretary Lord Mandelson outside a Low Carbon summit on the government's carbon strategy at the Royal Society and threw a cup of green custard in his face, in protest over his support for a third runway at Heathrow airport.
+On 6 March 2009 Deen approached Business Secretary Peter Mandelson outside a Low Carbon summit on the government's carbon strategy at the Royal Society and threw a cup of green custard in his face, in protest over his support for a third runway at Heathrow airport.
 Deen lived along a Heathrow flight path in London, and had previously argued that airport expansion was incompatible with stopping climate change.
 She was quoted as saying "the only thing green about Peter Mandelson is the slime coursing through his veins."
 Plane Stupid claimed that the action was in protest at the frequent meetings between BAA's Roland Rudd and Mandelson and other ministers ahead of Labour's approval of a third runway.

-Lord Mandelson responded that "Whilst I'm prepared to take my fair share of the green revolution on to my shoulders, I'm less keen on having it on my face", and John Prescott said that "What is totally unacceptable is the way the woman walked away claiming it was her right in democracy.
+Mandelson responded that "Whilst I'm prepared to take my fair share of the green revolution on to my shoulders, I'm less keen on having it on my face", and John Prescott said that "What is totally unacceptable is the way the woman walked away claiming it was her right in democracy.
 She should have been arrested.
 It is not acceptable that she should be allowed to walk away."
-Lord Mandelson noted that "I was slightly surprised that she could just saunter off without being apprehended".
+Mandelson noted that "I was slightly surprised that she could just saunter off without being apprehended".
 Deen was arrested on 8 March over the incident, and was cautioned on 9 April for causing "harassment, alarm or distress".